InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/principles.md

 ## Problem

-The organisation is trying to role out InnerSource at a larger scale.
+The organisation is trying to roll out InnerSource at a larger scale.
 The initiative started among Open Source enthusiasts.
-The goal is now to get buy in from people that are lacking Open Source experience.
-As a result the typical slogan of "applying Open Source best practices" is not longer sufficient to transport the message of what InnerSource is, which problems it solves and which tools it uses for solving these issues.
+The goal is now to get buy-in from people that are lacking Open Source experience.
+For that audience the typical slogan of "applying Open Source best practices" is not longer sufficient to transport the message of what InnerSource is, which problems it solves and which tools it uses for solving these issues.

 ## Context

-In an organisation early experiments have shown that open source collaboration best practices can be beneficial.
+Early experiments in an organisation have shown that open source collaboration best practices can be beneficial.
 The goal now is to move the initiative to teams and individuals lacking a deep background in open source.